jaso-public/cs764-sorter/README.md

 The constructor initializes the class' variables and creates a buffer of the desired size.
 This buffer will be used to store records before writing them to the output file.

 ### consume()
-This method contains to obtain records from the provider and passes them to the appendRecord() function, so they are placed within the buffer.
+This method continues to obtain records from the provider and passes them to the appendRecord() function, so they are placed within the buffer.
 This function continues to run until all records have been obtained (a null pointer has been returned).

 ### doWrite()
-This method writes records from the buffer to the output file via the IO Device.
+This method writes records from the buffer to the output file via the IODevice.
 It then clears the buffer, so it can store more records.

 ### appendRecord(shared_ptr<Record> &ptr)
-This method will continue to store records until the buffer until the buffer is full.
-Once the buffer is full, it will call doWrite() to write the buffer contents to the output file.
+This method will continue to store records until the buffer is full.
+Once the buffer is full, it will call doWrite() to write the buffer's contents to the output file.

 ## Generator
 This class contains methods that can create two different types of records, one filled with alphanumeric values and one filled with an integer.